Last Updated on

 The Balance describes Evergreen Content as:

-“Evergreen Content is content that is always relevant – much like the way evergreen trees retain their leaves all year around.
-Interesting and relevant content that does not become dated is necessary in order to be found online search engines.”
+“Evergreen Content is content that is always relevant – much like the way evergreen trees retain their leaves all year round.
+Interesting and relevant content that does not become dated is necessary to be found online search engines.”